RealCifer/IBM-CLOUD/README.md

-# React and Firebase E-commerce Project
+# React and Firebase E-Commerce Website For Cloud Platform

 This is a modern, responsive e-commerce application built using **React** for the frontend and **Firebase** for backend services like authentication, database, and hosting.
 The project demonstrates seamless integration between a React-based UI and Firebase functionalities to deliver an engaging shopping experience.